 Did DAP’s political funding and donation receive through Lim Kit Siang’s personal bank account?

 Only then, the propaganda team can move forward with whatever strategy they have to discredit the opposition.
 Otherwise, the effort to make opposition parties to reveal their political funding is moot, and ridiculous.

 The diversion is unnecessary.
 Please do not accuse other people of moving goalposts when your own flip flopping attempt to defend is nothing short of absurd.
 And for brevity purposes, we have not touched on the lame excuses made on 1MDB.

 The truth should be a friend, not something you spin just to fit your selected narrative.

-Do they know why Anwar Ibrahim can never capture the hearts and minds of the people at large?
-Because he is surrounded by loyal but dumb followers who could never criticise or pin point anything wrong that he is doing.
+Do they know why Anwar Ibrahim back then could never capture the hearts and minds of the people at large?
+Because he was surrounded by loyal but dumb followers who could never criticise or pin point anything wrong that he was doing.

 For instance, his followers concocted all sorts of nonsense just to defend their leader was not the man in that video which rocked the nation a few years ago.